Is beekeeping right for me?

 When talking with beginners, we like to shoot straight with them and set their expectations appropriately.
 The first year of beekeeping is the toughest, both for the bees and the beekeeper.
 The beekeeper is learning a new hobby that is more like farming; it’s a hobby that is active every day of the year.
 Beekeepers do not have to do something daily or even weekly, but the bees are always working.

 Colonies don’t always make it.
 In our Beekeeping for Beginners post, I wrote about how this is the worst part of beekeeping.
-It’s discouraging to walk up to a hive you thought was doing really well only to find out something has killed them.
+It’s discouraging to walk up to a hive you thought was doing really well, only to find out something has killed them.
 There are probably a half dozen common causes for a hive to die; some are obvious, some are not.
 It’s disappointing to feel like you are doing everything right, and it still doesn’t work out.
 That is part of beekeeping, unfortunately.

 This chart shows the average losses over the winter for backyard beekeepers.
 A loss is a colony that has died.
 You can see what the average has been over the years.
 It fluctuates each year, but around 4 out of 10 hives don’t survive the year.

 Beekeepers who quit after a year or two don’t expect this to happen.
 They get so discouraged by it and feel like they are doing a poor job.

+The wax moth is another pest that can cause significant damage to honeycombs, particularly affecting weak colonies.
 There are definitely some good practices to minimize colony deaths, but it is normal in our modern beekeeping.
 The way that beekeepers deal with this is by crying.

 Not really.
 They keep more than one hive so that the chances of going down to zero hives are very low.
 The sweet spot is about 5 or 6 hives, but at least two.
 We aren’t getting into it here, but it’s straightforward to turn one colony into two or three each year.
-Therefore, if you have two hives and one dies, you can turn the surviving colony into two.

 Maybe this isn’t the best way to encourage people to get into beekeeping, but as a company, we focus on education and want students to be as prepared as they can be to take care of bees.
 Lying to them about how easy it is isn’t what we do.